codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ### 20190406 - Day off (Saturday)

-Doing some usefulness and beautification :nailpolish:
+Doing some usefulness and beautification :nail_care:

 - [ ] the Bull project: finish the CodePen draft
 - [ ] the Tribute page project (structure and assets, frame it tight :wink: + try React)